-• An easy method to decarb and infuse cannabutter OR infused oil
+• The best method to decarb and infuse butter oil

-• Significantly decreases the order associated with the process
+• How this method can decrease the order associated with the infusion process

 • Want to make it easy?
 Skip the process, buy my Bliss cannabutter instead, and have it shipped directly to your door!